 We've never had a crisis.
 It won't happen to us.
 If it does, we can sweep it under the rug.

-Mark Zuckerberg's combination of denial and deflection against a scathing Wall Street Journal series worked well.
+On the surface, Mark Zuckerberg's combination of denial and deflection against a scathing Wall Street Journal series worked well.

 We'll try that if we face a crisis, which we won't, they'll argue.

 Perhaps some huge companies have an advantage.
 Often they can survive crises relatively unscathed.

 On the other hand, didn't we just see a high-flying company founder, Elizabeth Holmes, brought low, in part, when her dishonesty was exposed?
 It was John Carreyrou, then of the WSJ, who helped bring her down.

 Some argue, correctly, that even the best crisis communicator couldn't stanch bad facts bleeding from Holmes's company (pun intended).
 Still, part of the Holmes saga was her refusal, years ago, to discuss her company's technology.
 She ignored transparency, a maxim of crisis communication.

 Not coincidentally, Jan.
 4, the same day Holmes was found guilty, Insider published an important story.
 Beleaguered communicators should place it on the desks of those who pour cold water on crisis preparation.